- Prayer and Worship

 June is Torture Awareness Month and June 26 is the International Day of Support of Victims of Torture.
 The focus of the National Religious Campaign Against Torture (NRCAT), a USCCB partner, now includes ending torture in U.S. prisons and campaigning against solitary confinement.
 Help end torture in U.S. policy, practice and culture by downloading a free toolkit of resources from NRCAT

-This year marks the 30th anniversary of the Bishops' Statement "What We Have Seen and Heard".
+2014 marked the 30th anniversary of the Bishops' Statement "What We Have Seen and Heard".
 Find out what the bishops were saying 30 years and how it is still relevant today.

 Sr. Thea Bowman (1937 – 1990) was a Franciscan Sister of Perpetual Adoration who dedicated her life to working for the African American Catholic community.
 She was instrumental in the creation of many Catholic multicultural and African American projects such as the first edition of Lead Me, Guide Me, an African American Catholic hymnal, and co-founded the Institute for Black Catholic Studies at Xavier University in Louisiana.
 Sr. Thea’s life mission was to share her rich cultural heritage and spirituality through song, prayer, teaching, preaching and writing.
 Although diagnosed with cancer in 1984, she continued to give programs designed to encourage communication between cultures including this historic presentation to the U.S. Catholic Bishops about Black Catholic Spirituality in June 1989.